FACTBOX-Key economic policy stances of Japan's next PM candidates | Business

 Kishida also stressed the need to distribute more wealth to households, in contrast to the focus of Abenomics on boosting corporate profits in the hope the benefits will eventually trickle down to wage-earners.
 "There's no doubt Abenomics has brought a major achievement on growth but in terms of distribution of wealth, trickle-down has not yet happened," he said.

-SANAE TAKAICHI A former internal affairs minister and a close associate of Abe, Takaichi has said she would carry over a remodelled version of "Abenomics" including bold monetary easing.
+SANAE TAKAICHI A former internal affairs minister and a close associate of Abe, Takaichi has said she would carry over a remodeled version of "Abenomics" including bold monetary easing.

-Takaichi, referring to her economic vision as "Sanaenomics", told a news conference Japan should freeze a goal for achieving a primary budget surplus, excluding new bond sales and debt-servicing costs, until inflation hits the central bank's 2% target, so that both fiscal and monetary policies are kept expansionary.
-"Sanaenomics has three pillars of bold monetary easing, fiscal spending and crisis-control investment," Takaichi said.
-"We'll mobilise all of them to achieve the 2% inflation target."
+Takaichi, referring to her economic vision as "Sanaenomics", told a news conference Japan should freeze a goal for achieving a primary budget surplus, excluding new bond sales and debt-servicing costs, until inflation hits the central bank's 2% target so that both fiscal and monetary policies are kept expansionary.
+"Sanaenomics has three pillars of bold monetary easing, fiscal spending, and crisis-control investment," Takaichi said.
+"We'll mobilize all of them to achieve the 2% inflation target."

-TARO KONO Having served as minister in charge of administrative reform and deregulation, Kono has called for cutting wasteful spending on areas including Japan's ballooning medical fees.
-On his website, he also proposes accepting foreign workers to address a chronic labour shortage caused by a rapidly ageing population.

-As head of a ruling party panel on administrative reform in 2017, Kono urged the BOJ to communicate more clearly an exit strategy from ultra-loose policy.
+As head of a ruling party panel on administrative reform in 2017, Kono urged the BOJ to communicate more clearly an exit strategy from the ultra-loose policy.
 He said the longer the BOJ keeps expanding its balance sheet, "the more difficult it would be to exit".
+At a news conference on Friday unveiling his policy platform, Kono said it would be "difficult" to achieve the BOJ's inflation target, urging the central bank to keep in dialogue with markets.
+Specific monetary policy should be left up to the BOJ to decide.

+Kono said Abenomics helped boost corporate profits, it had not yet benefited workers' wages, adding that the focus should be on supporting individual citizens rather than corporations.
+He suggested the sales tax rate should remain at 10%.
+Kono signaled his readiness to issue more bonds to create a stimulus but stopped short of giving an amount.
 SHIGERU ISHIBA

-A former defence minister and a rival of Abe, Ishiba has been a vocal critic of Abenomics, saying the policies made stock-holders rich by propping up share prices but brought few benefits to workers.
-He has also criticised the BOJ's ultra-low interest rates for hurting regional banks and called for bigger public works spending to remedy growing inequality.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)